hassanhazif/PyStruct/Docs/Design Notes.md

 > EC2-1 - Clause 7.3.2

 This is where the mid-height reinforcement in beams come from.
 There is a spacing limitation

+# Detailing of Members

+## Links

+> EC2-1 - Clause 9.3.2

+This is where column links detailing information is